andy-she-hoi/AWS-CICD/README.md

 a) Please ensure names of S3 buckets are exactly the same with your domain (example.link) and subdomain (www.example.link)

-b) Select a region for your app
+b) Select a region for your app (ap-southeast-2 is using for this tutorial)

 c) Remain the rest and create the bucket